sczyh30/vertx-kue/docs/en/doc-core.md

 - `options`: range and limit options.
 In this usage, we need to specify the `LIMIT` so we created a `new RangeLimitOptions(new JsonObject().put("offset", 0).put("count", limit)`

 The result of `zrangebyscore` is an `JsonArray` including zids of each wait-to-promote job.
 Next we traverse each zid , convert them to `id`, and then get the corresponding job, and finally call `inactive` method to set job state to `INACTIVE` (5).
 If the promotion is successful, we emit `promotion` event to the job-specific address (6).

-To make the check process continual, we need to call `checkJobPromotion` again in the end (7).
-That is a recursive call.

 ## Here we process jobs - KueWorker